The Boy Friend began life as Sandy Wilson’s small-scale pastiche of British musical comedies of the 1920s.

 Fashion model Twiggy plays Polly Browne, an aspiring musical comedy star, working as the assistant stage manager of a production of The Boy Friend.

-She is transformed into a star when she replaces leading lady Rita Monroe (Glenda Jackson, unbilled), who twists her ankle seconds before the curtain goes up.
+She is transformed into a star when she replaces leading lady Rita Monroe (Glenda Jackson, unbilled, playing a cameo with relish), who twists her ankle seconds before the curtain goes up.
 Before the evening is over, Polly is scampering over outsized sets, and ducking around seemingly thousands of chorus girls and boys.

 Christopher Gable, who plays Polly’s on-stage leading man, also choreographed the lavish musical numbers.